digitalgreentea/ethical-frenchie/content/blog/top-5-things-you-should-know-when-buying-a-french-bulldog-puppy.md

 +++
- title = "Top 5 Things You Should Know When Buying a French Bulldog Puppy?" date = "2017-08-23" category = ["french bulldog care", "health"] image = "top-5-things-you-should-know-when-buying-a-french-bulldog-puppy_hero.jpg" description = "First keep in mind bringing a new french bulldog puppy to your family is a life time commitment.
-Ask yourself if this is something you are ready to commit to.
-If the answer is YES, then keep on reading." draft = false showthedate = true
+ title = "Top 5 Things You Should Know When Buying A French Bulldog Puppy | Ethical Frenchie" date = "2017-08-23" category = ["french bulldog care", "health"] image = "top-5-things-you-should-know-when-buying-a-french-bulldog-puppy_hero.jpg" description = "New to frenchie ownership?
+Here are 5 things you should know before you decide on a french bulldog puppy." draft = false showthedate = true
 +++